-Orin A. McMonigle, Water Services Superintendent, prepared this report.
-He is in his 23rd year of commercial water purification and holds a Class IV Water Treatment license from the State of Ohio.
+William R. Burch, Water Services Superintendent, prepared this report.
+He is in his 21st year of commercial water purification and holds a Class IV OEPA Professional

+Water Supply Operator Certification from the State of Ohio.
 If you have any questions, comments, or suggestions, please contact him at 419.627.5815.